-Sweden’s climate is challenging new startups to fight climate change
+Sweden’s climate elite is challenging new startups to fight climate change

 Sting and Norrsken, two leading startup ecosystems in Sweden, are today launching Startup Climate Action – a challenge-driven initiative to accelerate the creation and growth of startups that bring solutions to fight climate change.